QuTech-Delft/OpenQL/docs/platform_ccl.rst

 		"readout_readout_buffer": 0
 	}

-``qubit_number`` indicates the number of qubits available in the platform.
-Using qubits more than this number will raise an error.
+``qubit_number`` indicates the number of (real) qubit indices available in the platform.
+Instructions that addresss qubits do this by providing a qubit index in the range of 0 to qubit_number-1.
+Using an index outside this range will raise an error.
+Not all qubit indices need to refer to a real qubit.

 ``cycle_time`` is the clock cycle time.
 As all other timing specifications in the configuration file it is specified in nanoseconds.